Rich Text Editor / Document Model / Blocks / Paragraphs

 section.Blocks.Add(paragraph);

-The resulting image of this paragraph is illustrated in the following picture:
+The resulting image of this paragraph is illustrated by the following picture:

 In this picture, the red lines show the tab stop positions.
 You can see that the tab stop alignment will alter the normal flow of text in the paragraph.